The Queensland Government is transforming the state's child protection system to help families care for their children.

 We also conduct regular surveys to understand what the community thinks about the child protection and family support system, and to gather the perspectives of the frontline child protection and family support workforce about practice and capability issues.

-You can view the summaries of these surveys below.
+You can view the survey reports and summaries below.